 In front of me stood my own Thoroughbred gelding born on my farm a few months less than two years before.
-He was a strapping young, bay, bundle of joy filled with self confidence.
-He was an immediate part of our family the day he was born.
+He was a strapping young, bay, a bundle of joy filled with self-confidence.
+He was an immediate part of our family from the day he was born.
 Still full of mischief, he played hard and was just entering the stage of life where he was going to commit to a life of serving humans.

 As a veterinarian, my mind went through the list of possibilities and seemed to rest on this being some sort of trauma to the face of my beautiful gelding.
 As the father of this family of humans, horses, dogs, and cats, I tried to remain calm.
 Deep down I knew something was more wrong than my veterinary mind was allowing.
 I dismissed that feeling as I remained calm and professional.
 Then I looked for help.

 I loaded my horse into the trailer and hauled him over to Cornell University’s vet school only 15 minutes away.
 The roads were clear and the temperatures were freezing which was typical for upstate New York this time of year.
 The traffic had not thickened yet with shoppers as I sought out the early morning for travel.

 Arriving at the hospital, I led my horse into the exam room.
 The head of surgery was my former instructor and friend.
 In his thick Canadian accent, he asked, “So Geoff, what have we got here?”